← Back to Blog

-How UAE Property AI Bot Works: Data Source Transparency from DLD to Analysis
+How Dubai Offer Verdict Works: Data Source Transparency from DLD to Analysis

-Every number in UAE Property AI Bot traces back to Dubai Land Department registered data.
+Every number in Dubai Offer Verdict traces back to Dubai Land Department registered data.
 Here is exactly how DLD transaction and Ejari rental data flows from government source to BigQuery to Claude Sonnet analysis — no black box.

-UAE Property AI Bot delivers project analysis, rental yields, and developer track records in seconds.
 Speed without verified sourcing is noise.
-This article documents exactly how that analysis is produced — from the official government registry, through every technical step, to the AI model that structures the final output.
+We built Dubai Offer Verdict so every broker-offer verdict traces to DLD registered transactions and Ejari where applicable — with optional paid evidence reports on Gumroad.
+This article documents exactly how that output is produced: from the official government registry, through every technical step, to the model that structures the final verdict.
 Every number in the system has a traceable origin.
 This is what that chain looks like.

 The Source: Dubai Land Department

-Every property transaction figure and rental contract metric in UAE Property AI Bot traces back to one place: the Dubai Land Department, or DLD.
+Every property transaction figure and rental contract metric in Dubai Offer Verdict traces back to one place: the Dubai Land Department, or DLD.
 The DLD is the government body responsible for registering real estate transactions, tenancy contracts, and all related property data in Dubai.
 Its records are the official legal basis for sale prices, rent levels, and transaction volumes — what professionals, regulators, and courts rely on.

 The system does not use portal asking prices, broker-reported figures, or third-party listing data.
 The entire pipeline is built on DLD-sourced datasets: registered transaction records and Ejari registered rent contracts.
 That keeps every number in the analysis aligned with what the regulator publishes rather than what any market participant chooses to advertise.